What's On Locally

 City Lit run a range of inspiring evening, daytime and weekend courses for London's adults, mainly

-at their modern building in Covent Garden.
+at their modern building at 1-10 Keeley Street, Covent Garden, London WC2 4BA.
 Archaeology courses include:

 Royal Archaeological Institute:

 5:00 p.m. at the Society of Antiquaries of London, Burlington House, Piccadilly.